darkerego/pyswap/README.md

 ### Configuration
 <p>
+<b>To get running ... </b>

-- To get running you only need to copy .env.example to .env and put your infura endpoints in there.
+- Copy .env.example to .env and put your infura endpoints in there
+- Copy example_wallet.json to keys/default_wallet.json and add your address and key.
+-

+      -  FYI: If you want a cool vanity address like this one: 0xffffad719353ff7cba6c1799deae8ad8d94d8724 , check out my vanity address generator: https://github.com/darkerego/ethervain
 - To add more known tokens that can be referanced by name, just add them to data/tokens_ethereum.json and data/tokens_polygon.json
 </p>

+### TOOD

+- Figure out why in some cases we cannot swap native assets other than ETH